zhangyinglong/MSWebApp/README.md

 }
 ```

-`MSWebViewController` have an bridge, you can subClass of it and registe it for use.
+`MSWebViewController` have inner js bridge, use `WebViewJavaScriptBridge`, you can subClass of it and registe it for use.

 SubClass: